stelviodev/stelvio/docs/guides/dns.md

 - `stelvio.aws.route53.Route53Dns` for AWS Route 53
 - more providers will be added in the future

+??? note "Under the bonnet"
     All of these classes inherit from `stelvio.dns.Dns` and implement the necessary methods to create and manage DNS records.
 When creating a record, using the `create_record` method, a `stelvio.dns.Record` object is returned, which contains the details of the created record.

 ## Configuring DNS in Stelvio